 The term "digital native" was originally coined by Marc Prensky back in 2001.
-The term implied that a new generation of learners was emerging, and that their learning curve in handling technology was much less steep than previous generations - if it even existed at all.
+The term implied that a new generation of learners was emerging, and their learning curve with respect to handling technology was much less steep than previous generations - if it even exists at all.

 Nevertheless, there are still challenges that must be overcome when designing an eLearning program for digital natives.
 While such learners are tech savvy, they require stimulation and empowerment in order to effectively retain and apply the information they need.
-This article will discuss 4 tips on how to create an eLearning program well-suited to the learning styles of digital natives.
+This article will discuss four tips for how to create an eLearning program well-suited to the learning styles of digital natives.

 Digital natives will not engage with an eLearning program until they know why they need to participate, and what benefits the program will yield for them.
-Thus, it is important to clearly state the objectives of your course at the outset, perhaps via an introductory module, and overviews at the start of each section.
+Thus, it is important to clearly state the objectives of your course at the outset, perhaps via an introductory module, as well a overviews at the start of each section.

 Moreover, always strive to provide examples of real-world application to your learners.
-When digital natives see the pragmatic nature of your course, and the skills that they can acquire by taking the time to learn the content provided, you'll be that much closer to providing optimized training for your workforce.
+When digital natives see the pragmatic nature of your course, and the skills that they can acquire by taking the time to learn the content provided, you'll be that much closer to providing an optimized educational experience.

 Make it (Highly) Interactive

 Exceptional teachers of all age ranges, from kindergarten to university, understand the key educational benefits of crafting an interactive curriculum.
-Leverage interactive course work to keep your employees highly engaged, and to aid their retention of the delivered information.
-After all, you want your employees to be excited about the course!
+Leverage interactive course work to keep your learners highly engaged, and to aid their retention of the delivered information.
+After all, you want your learners to be excited about the course!

 There are several ways that you can accomplish this, such as by: